CPSCourse-TUM2024/Safety-Layer-for-autonomous-driving-with-Donkeycar/README.md

 The JetRacer uses a Python self-driving library release 4.4.0 https://github.com/autorope/donkeycar

 ### Setup
-To set up the JetRacer, we followed the provided guide https://www.waveshare.com/wiki/DonkeyCar_for_JetRacer_ROS_Tutorial_I:_Install_Jetson_Nano
+To set up the JetRacer, we followed the provided guide https://www.waveshare.com/wiki/DonkeyCar_for_JetRacer_ROS_Tutorial_I:_Install_Jetson_Nano \
+We installed the neccesary ROS and python software. \
-We have decided to decrease the maximum speed by changing the PWM_STEERING_THROTTLE config file of "mycar" folder values to the following: \
+It was decided to decrease the maximum speed by changing the PWM_STEERING_THROTTLE config file of "mycar" folder values to the following: \
 "THROTTLE_FORWARD_PWM": 397,            #pwm value for max forward throttle\
 "THROTTLE_STOPPED_PWM": 307,            #pwm value for no movement\
 "THROTTLE_REVERSE_PWM": 157,            #pwm value for max reverse throttle\